Welcome to today's edition of the Rush 24-7 podcast.

 I've heard it, of course, because I run through the soundbite roster.

-This is what George Clooney said at the opening of the show.
+This is what George Clooney said at the opening of the show last year.

-I would say that uh, you know, we are a little bit uh out of touch in in Hollywood every once in a while, I think.
+I would say that, you know, we are a little bit out of touch in Hollywood every once in a while, I think.

 It's probably a good thing.

-We we were the ones this is the this academy, this group of people gave Hattie McDaniel and Oscar in 1939 when blacks were still sitting in the backs of theaters.
+We were the ones, this is this academy, this group of people gave Hattie McDaniel an Oscar in 1939 when blacks were still sitting in the backs of theaters.

-Now, uh I'm sure he's he's trying to be a little spiteful there, but the fact is they they know that they're out of touch.
+Now, he's trying to be a little spiteful there, but the fact is, they know that they're out of touch.

-I mean the bottom line is they know that they're out of touch, but they're being stubborn about it, sort of like like the Democratic Party is.
+I mean, the bottom line is they know that they're out of touch, but they're being stubborn about it, sort of like the Democratic Party is.

-The Democrats are they they look at at voters the way Hollywood is looking at moviegoers.
+The Democrats look at voters the way Hollywood is looking at moviegoers.

 Oh, you don't like what we stand for?